radifar/PyPLIF-HIPPOS/docs/source/installation.rst

 ``hippos``

 Then press enter.
+Please note that it is imperative to open the new command line window right after the installation to allow the alias in your system get updated.
 Next type the following:

 ``hippos-genref``